piotr-marendowski/C-exercises/README.md

 * [Licence nad copyright](#licence-nad-copyright)

 ## Notice
-Some programs are not written by me, and authors are stated there.
+Some programs are not written by me, and the authors are listed there.

-To any fellow eager young mind:
-I highly recommend that you create the same repository on your own, it will help you understand topics described in the book.
-Feel free to use them and compare to yours.
-This repository is made by me, while learning how these things work.
-There are some mistakes, and it's not highly efficient or clean code, but its sole purpose is to learn by doing.
+To any other eager young minds: I strongly recommend that you do your own version of the same repository, it will help you in your understanding of the topics described in the book.
+You are welcome to use it for comparison with yours.
+I built the repository while learning how these things work.
+There are a few bugs in it, and it's not a highly efficient or clean piece of code, but its sole purpose is to help you learn by doing.

 ## Chapters
 02 - C Fundamentals